laravel-enso/DataTable/README.md

 	Note: 'dbDateFormat' is REQUIRED if the filter values are dates.
 The given format has to match the database date format

-### Can publish
+### Publishes

 - `php artisan vendor:publish --tag=datatable-component` - the VueJS component file
 - `php artisan vendor:publish --tag=datatable-options` - the json options file
 - `php artisan vendor:publish --tag=datatable-lang` - the default lang files
 - `php artisan vendor:publish --tag=datatable-class` - the abstract TableStructure class that must be extended when creating specific structures
-- `php artisan vendor:publish --tag=update` - a common alias for when wanting to update the VueJS components, once a newer version is released.
+- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released.